-Dr. Robinson has testified several times before the U.S. Congress, several states' legislative bodies, and the United Nations.
-She has served as a consultant to numerous state social service, health, juvenile justice, governor's office, environmental, and municipal agencies.
-Internationally she has been a consultant to 28 international organizations, including several divisions of the United Nations, the U.S. Agency for International Development, the International Institute for Applied Systems Analysis, ASEAN and the All Union (USSR) Academy of Sciences, Asian Development Bank, Asian Institute for Technology, Australian Commonwealth's Scientific and Industrial Research Organization, Canadian International Development Agency, Chulalongkorn University Social Research Institute, European Centre For Social Welfare Policy and Research, German Development Bank, German Ministry of Education, Indonesian Ministry of Education and Culture, and the U.S. Peace Corps.
-Within the United States, she has been a consultant to government, private sector and nonprofit agencies in several states.
+Dr. Robinson testified several times before the U.S. Congress, several states' legislative bodies, and the United Nations.
+She served as a consultant to numerous state social service, health, juvenile justice, governors' offices, environmental, and municipal agencies.
+Internationally she was a consultant to 28 international organizations, including several divisions of the United Nations, the U.S. Agency for International Development, the International Institute for Applied Systems Analysis, ASEAN and the All Union (USSR) Academy of Sciences, Asian Development Bank, Asian Institute for Technology, Australian Commonwealth's Scientific and Industrial Research Organization, Canadian International Development Agency, Chulalongkorn University Social Research Institute, European Centre For Social Welfare Policy and Research, the German Development Bank, German Ministry of Education, Indonesian Ministry of Education and Culture, and the U.S. Peace Corps.

 She has received numerous awards and recognitions from her work, including several fellowships and an Award of Distinction from the National Association of State Universities and Land Grant Colleges for her leadership of a national task group to add new science understanding to what was offered through schools and colleges of Agriculture and Natural Resources across the U.S. She was awarded the University of Hawaii Regents' Medal for Excellence in Teaching in 1990, the highest award given at UHM.
 She also has received awards of distinction from the U.S. Peace Corps and USDA for her community development work.
-She has received awards at the University of South Carolina for her contributions to research productivity and three faculty excellence awards while at Clemson University.
+At the University of South Carolina, she was recognized for her contributions to research productivity, and received three faculty excellence awards while at Clemson University.
+Texas Woman's University honored her in 2015 with the Chancellor's Alumni Excellence Award and, that same year, the National Development Institute awarded her their 25th anniversary Nonprofit Leadership Award.
+In 2017, the National Association of Nonprofit Executives and Organizations honored her with their first Robinson Lifetime Achievement Award.
 She received letters of commendation from three states' governors for her work in enhancing various aspects of human service delivery systems.
 Having traveled and worked in 151 countries, she is a recognized leader in rural community development in a variety of national and cultural contexts.

-She retired in 2009 from Clemson University but remains affiliated with the Institute as an adjunct professor.
-Since her retirement, she has remained active in leadership roles within two charter schools and NDI.
+She retired in 2009 from Clemson University but remains affiliated with the Institute as an Adjunct Professor.
+Since her retirement, she has remained active in leadership roles within two charter schools, National Development Institute and the National Association of Nonprofit Organizations & Executives.
 She currently lives in Pawleys Island, South Carolina.

-EDITOR James P. LaRose, CNE, CDE, CNC
+EDITORJames P. LaRose, D.P., CNE, CDE, CNC